The Lambrechts-Stanley Model of Configuration Spaces: Background and recollections

-The intermediary cooperad of graphs is built in several steps.
+\emph{Graphs with only external vertices.} The intermediary cooperad of graphs, $\Graphs_{n}$, is built in several steps.
 In the first step, define a cooperad of graphs with only external vertices, with generators $e_{uv}$ of degree $n-1$:

+The definition of $\Gra_{n}(U)$ is almost identical to the definition of $\enV(U)$, except that we do not kill the Arnold relations.

-The CDGA $\Gra_{n}(U)$ is spanned by words of the type $e_{u_{1} v_{1}} \dots e_{u_{r} v_{r}}$.
+The \abbr{CDGA} $\Gra_{n}(U)$ is spanned by words of the type $e_{u_{1} v_{1}} \dots e_{u_{r} v_{r}}$.
 Such a word can be viewed as a graph with $U$ as the set of vertices, and an edge between $u_{i}$ and $v_{i}$ for each factor $e_{u_{i} v_{i}}$.
-For example, the word $e_{uv}$ is a graph with a single edge between the vertices $u$ and $v$ (see \Cref{fig.exa-graph} for another example).
+For example, $e_{uv}$ is a graph with a single edge from $u$ to $v$ (see Equation~\eqref{fig.exa-graph} for another example).
+Edges are oriented, but for even $n$ an edge is identified with its mirror (so we can forget orientations), while for odd $n$ it is identified with the opposite of its mirror.
+In pictures, we do not draw orientations, keeping in mind that for odd $n$, they are necessary to get precise signs.
 Graphs with double edges or edges between a vertex and itself are set to zero.
 Given such a graph, its set of edges $E_{\Gamma} \subset \binom{U}{2}$ is well-defined.
 The vertices of these graphs are called ``external'', in contrast with the internal vertices that are going to appear in the next part.